RyanMillerC/clogging/README.rst

 :file:
   Path to log file.
 By default, file logging is disabled.
+If 'file' is set to a file path, for example, 'log/app.log', it will enable rotating file logging.

+  Note: In the example 'log/app.log', the log file itself, 'app.log', does not need to exist; however, the base directory 'log' MUST exist.

-If 'file' is set to a file path, it will enabled rotated file logging.
-By default the log file will rotate at 5 MB, up to 5 times.
+  By default the log file will rotate when it reaches 5 MB, with up to 5 rotations being kept before overwriting the oldest.
 These values can be configured using 'max_file_size' and 'max_retention'.

   Default: None